Activities & Itineraries

 Coolum

-Phew, that was quite an adventure.
-Now it’s time to head north to Point Perry to try your hand at whale-watching on land.
+Head north to Point Perry to try your hand at whale watching on land.
 Coolum is only just over an hour’s drive from Brisbane and offers stunning views over the humpback whale’s usual migration path in Australia.
 Grab your binoculars or zoom lens and pack a picnic of your favourite nibbles for the perfect weekend outing.
 Heck, even if you don’t manage to spot our favourite yearly voyagers, you can always kick back and drink in the views over the coast.
-Just imagine sipping hot chocolate while you scour the ocean for whales.
-Weekend plans are definitely sorted.

 Point Arkwright Lookout